-When a plagiarism case is detected, and the AE, Editor, and Editor-in-Chief concur on its relevance, the CEB stops the review process, and marks the paper for summary rejection.
+When a plagiarism case is detected, and if the AE, Editor, and Editor-in-Chief concur on its relevance, the CEB EIC can stop the review process, and mark the paper for summary rejection.
 The Conference will send a summary rejection message with a stern comment, referring authors to IEEE policies, and warning of possibly impending further actions (in serious cases of plagiarism, IEEE Central will contact the authors directly).
 The EiC submits the case, with all evidence available, to an ad-hoc Committee for follow-up actions at IEEE level - as plagiarism cases usually involve more than one publication, and are of big concern to the Society.

 ICRA features many awards, a some of which are offered each year:

 - Best Manipulation Paper, sponsored by Ben Wegbreit (est. 2000)